Skyshader77/Lacryma-Hydra/chapter30.typ

 "And what do you propose we tell the men once all children and women have vacated the city?
 That they no longer have anything to protect.
 I have read the history books.
 The Barbarian King Chrodomer's host fought to the last men when they were backed against the baggage train.
 Their wives stabbed any man who dared to retreat."

+"Do you understand what war is my love?
+These are monsters we face not men.
+I have seen men smash the heads of babes on concrete.
+I have seen our own soldiers hunt women in packs in Elysian cities.
+The Magrub Dogas' barbarity may yet to put the Donians and the Molochians to shame!"

+She smirked "Do you truly believe children and women see the difference between monster and man?"

 His face darkened.
 Of course, there would be no surrendering nor would there be any retreat.
 Livia tired of fleeing.
 Never had she come as close as decapitating the Faith.
 All the resources she gathered were meant to destroy a single entity: the Giant.
 She has committed 500 000 citizens and 40 000 soldiers to her cause.
 Should Livia fail, all of their lives would be spent.
 By tying their fates to her success, she ensured their loyalty and devotion to her plight.